 ***** – I really enjoyed reading it.
 MARIE

 This is such an inspiring book.
 I really enjoyed reading it.
-You really caught the essence of how it mush have felt to be Jesus’s father.
+You really caught the essence of how it must have felt to be Jesus’s father.

 ***** – Five Stars.
 Anne Cartwright